skyworkz/website/content/blog/reliability-engineering-stop-trying-to-make-pagers-happen.md

 ## It's not _just_ about Availability
 So what's the deal here?
 Well, Hermes' availability number wasn't too ambitious to begin with (so fairly easy to achieve, even through sheer luck).
 But to achieve it, Hermes had to rely on someone to **manually revive it regularly**.
 And even worse, the person responsible for doing just that didn't have the necessary information or training to do it.
 Communication was lacking as well.

 However, none of these factors are really considered in the desired service level definitions mentioned earlier.
-Hermes is showing many signs that reliability is lacking, but none of them of them are a 'business concern'.
+Hermes is showing many signs that reliability is lacking, but none of them are a 'business concern'.

 ## Defining Availability _and_ Reliability
 Our current service level focuses primarily on the Availability of Information (from the [CIA Triad](https://www.itgovernance.co.uk/blog/what-is-the-cia-triad-and-why-is-it-important)), from which we get a Desired Availability (percentage), and from there we typically calculate the RTO.
 This view is too simplistic, and a little one-dimensional.
-Let's improve our definitions, so that we can also measure the right things, and make sure that when reliability is lacking, it becomes a business concern.
+Let's improve our definitions, so that we can also measure the right things, and make sure that when reliability is lacking, it does become a business concern.

 ### When do we consider our system available?
 Coming up with a percentage is easy, but it's not very useful unless we define what availability actually means.